systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 2.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters)

 2.5.
+Check that each affiliation number has only one complete affiliation. |br|
+One affiliation – one number.

-Occasionally affiliations can contain “Current/Present address” title.
+2.6.
+Occasionally affiliations can contain “Current/Present address:” title.
 If it is present, check that it has a separate affiliation number and that is followed by colon (:). |br| One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below:

 .. image:: /_static/pic1_curr_pres_address.png
    :alt: Current/Present address

-2.6.
+2.7.
 Check that only commas are used to separate parts of affiliations (i.e. department, institution, etc.).

 .. image:: /_static/pic2_aff_format.png
    :alt: Affiliation format

-2.7.
-Check that each affiliation number has only one complete affiliation. |br|
-One affiliation – one number.

 2.8.
 Check that first word of Author Notes starts with a capital letter.